Refresh

 Salvatore Biazzo worked five years at Roma and over thirty years at Rai, as a special correspondent and editor-in-chief.
 He collaborated with Tutto il Calcio…, 90° Minuto, Domenica Sportiva, Uno Mattina, Cronache Italiane, Tg1 Speciale, Tg2 Dossier, Mediterraneo, and Neapolis on Tg3, of which he was a co-founder.
 His books include Il mio Napoli (Rai Eri), La lingua Trasmessa e Telecomunicare (Ferraro Editore), Il Dizionario del Giornalista (Rubbettino – Collana Scientifica Università di Salerno), Come suscitato al concorso Rai e Diego 60 dD (Guida Editori) and Biagio Agnes, un giornalisti al Potere (Rai Eri).
 He was a contract professor at the School of Journalism at the University of Salerno.
 He is still a commentator on Radio and TV.

-Article published on 3 June 2025 - 16:58
+Article published by Gustavo Gentile on June 3, 2025, at 16:58 PM

 Podcast Chronicles